evgeni/wp-statusnet-widget/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add the Widget in the 'Widgets' menu in Wordpress
    * 'Merge Mode' means duplicate statuses will be ignored
-   * 'Prefer content with markup' means the markup delivered by StatusNet/Twitter etc will be used instead of parsing the message for @users, #tags, !groups and links ourself.
+   * 'Prefer content with markup' means the markup delivered by StatusNet etc will be used instead of parsing the message for @users, #tags, !groups and links ourself.
-   * 'Source List' should contain one source per line (where source is something like http://identi.ca/evgeni or http://twitter.com/zhenech)
+   * 'Source List' should contain one source per line (where source is something like http://identi.ca/evgeni)

 == Frequently Asked Questions ==

 = How do I fetch a #tag/!group from identi.ca (StatusNet)? =
 Add http://identi.ca/tag/debian or http://identi.ca/group/debian as a source.

-= How do I fetch a #tag from Twitter? =
-Add http://search.twitter.com/#debian as a source.

 = How do I fetch a user/project from Ohloh? =
 Add https://www.ohloh.net/accounts/EvgeniGolov or http://www.ohloh.net/p/debian as a source.

 = What is 'Prefer content with markup'? =
 When this is checked, arbitrary markup is parsed from the source.
 I personally do not like the idea of displaying markup from a remote/unknown/untrusted source in my site.
-In theory Twitter and co could inject any markup (incl JavaScript!) into my site.
+In theory StatusNet and co could inject any markup (incl JavaScript!) into my site.

 However, in certain setups, such as StatusNet's federation, this will fix username links when replying to people across instances (i.e. from a personal StatusNet site to indenti.ca).